-Dental Veneers in King West (Toronto), Burlington and St. Catharines!
+Dental Veneers in Hamilton (Jackson Square), Burlington and St. Catharines!

 Dental Veneers FAQ

 Veneers are thin shells made of tooth coloured materials (either from porcelain or tooth-coloured plastic filling materials) that are custom made and bonded to your teeth to improve their appearance (changing the colour, shape, size or length).
 Porcelain veneers are usually made in the lab and are more resistant to staining compared to veneers made of tooth coloured filling material.

 - Why do I need Dental Veneers?

 Dental veneers are a great solution for people with discoloured, worn down, chipped, misaligned, uneven or irregularly shaped teeth.
 Veneers are a good solution to close a gap that may exist between your front teeth.